S3-working-group/s3-practical-guide/docs/all.md

 **Domain:** A distinct area of responsibility and authority within an organization.

-**Driver:** A person’s or a group's motive for responding to a specific situation.
+**Driver:** A person's or a group's motive for responding to a specific situation.

-**Effectiveness (principle):** **Devote time only to what brings you closer towards achieving your organization’s overall objectives**, so that you can make the best use of your limited time, energy and resources.
+**Effectiveness (principle):** **Devote time only to what brings you closer towards achieving your organization's overall objectives**, so that you can make the best use of your limited time, energy and resources.

 **Empiricism (principle):** **Test all assumptions you rely on through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can.